Apra487/crab-chat/README.md

 - Google auth for sign in.
 - Realtime User Presence System. (🟢 - Online, 🟡 - Away/Idle)
 - Realtime message delivery status.
-- ✔️- message has been send and present in the server
+- ✔️- message was send and present in the server.
-- ✔️✔️- messagae has been recieved by the user
+- ✔️✔️- messagae was sucessfully delivered to the recipient.
-- ✅ -message has been read by the user).
+- ✅ -message was read by the recipient.

 ## Live Demo